Skip to main content

 Some solutions are left to dry on the roof, whereas others require rinsing off after some time.
 Chemical solutions are highly efficient in killing moss and preventing regrowth.
 They go deep into the moss and attack its root systems.
 To eliminate moss growth, several applications will be needed.

 Chemical solutions kill moss but pose risks to the environment, nearby vegetation, and roof materials.
-Roof cleaners take on safety measures to minimize environmental impact.
+Roof cleaners take on safety measures to minimise environmental impact.
 They protect the sensitive areas with correct dilution ratios and apply during the best weather conditions.
 This way, they avoid runoff into waterways or storm drains.

 Biocides are chemical substances made to inhibit the growth of moss and other living organisms.
 The biocides are made with quaternary ammonium compounds, benzalkonium chloride, or didecyl dimethyl ammonium chloride.
 They disrupt the cellular processes of moss, which causes its death and decomposition.